Skip to main content

 What is an Agent?

 In the context of LMOS an agent is a specialized software program that uses the capabilities of a machine learning model to perform specific tasks.
-An agent typically has a clear goal or objective it aims to achieve, which is dependent on the task it's designed to perform.
-The goal drives how the agent interacts with data, models, or APIs to accomplish its task.
+An agent typically has a clear goal or objective it aims to achieve.
+The goal drives how the agent interacts with it's short-term memory, long-term memory and tools to accomplish its task.

 In LMOS agents can have a state (properties), can perform actions and emit events.
 State represents the agent’s current configuration or context.
 Actions define the tasks the agent can perform, making it interactive and task-oriented.
 Events allow the agent to proactively notify users or systems of significant changes.